 The Royal Calendar, of course, requires none of these games because it is based on a lotus pattern.
 This hidden matrix governs not just our seasons but also those of the solar system.
 Before we explore this though, it’s worth starting at the beginning…

 Far beyond recorded history mankind has measured time by the natural cycles of all the major bodies—including the Moon’s.
 As humans we were aware of it above us as it waxed and waned.
 So a lunar month was both implicit and explicit: as water beings we were innately responsive to it.
-These births and deaths had distinct personalities that reminded us of the human lifecycle.
+These deaths and rebirths had distinct personalities that reminded us of eternal life.

 Today, most of us know that we have four seasons in an Earth year.
 Some of us know that each season is 13 weeks long or 91 days in length.
 The middle day of each season is referred to as an equinox or a solstice.
 13 therefore rules the number of weeks in a lunar season and the number of months (of 28 days each) in an Earth year.
 This can be written:

 » 13 weeks of 7 days = 91 days «